ibe-course/Comparative-genomics/README.md

 hmmsearch HAP2.hmm ArchaealMAGs_protein.fasta > HAP2inArchaealMAGs.out
 ```

-•	We’ll use a global e-value of 10-3 and an alignment length of 100 amino acids as our cutoffs.
+•	We’ll use a global e-value of 10-3 and an alignment length of 100 amino acids as our (arbitrary!) cutoffs.
 If you get any significant hits, use InterProScan (https://www.ebi.ac.uk/interpro/result/InterProScan ) to predict their sequence features and protein family memberships.
 •	Bonus: download ChimeraX, and predict the structures of your hits using Alphafold2 via CollabFold (ColabFold: Making protein folding accessible to all.
 Nature Methods (2022)):
 Tools/Structure Prediction/Alphafold ; paste your sequences, separated by commas, and click ‘Predict’.
 This requires signing in with a Google account